Social Justice

 Participating Compassion in Action organizations are nominated by members of the church and approved by the Social Justice Council.

-To nominate an organization for Compassion in Action, click the button below to go to our simple online form.
+To nominate an organization for Compassion in Action, click this link to go to our simple online form.
 Questions?
 Reach out to office@firstuniversalist.org.

 The Ethical Eating & Animal Welfare Task Force was formed in response to the Unitarian Universalist Association’s 2011 Statement of Conscience on Ethical Eating.
 The Task Force works to raise awareness of where our food comes from and its true cost, not just what we pay at the market.
 Industrialized food production can exploit low wage workers, pollute the air, land and water, force indigenous populations off their land to make room for cattle grazing and contribute to health problems in humans such as heart disease, Diabetes and cancers.
 Our goal is to educate and allow people to make their own dietary choices.
 We also work to advance strong animal protection laws.
 The Task Force is a member of the Unitarian Universalist Animal Ministry.